DIY – How to Make Solid States Drives with SD Flash Cards!

 Benefit from this flexible, convenient memory solution that can be used as a normal 2.5″ SATA HDD providing the advantages of a SSD: no noise emission, low power consumption and shock resistance.

-Categories: Computer, Consumer, DIY, Educational, Entertainment, Featured DIYs, Gadgets, HOWTO, Hack, Hard Disk, Misc, SD Card, Storage.
+Check out more interesting categories: Computer, Consumer, DIY, Educational, Entertainment, Featured DIYs, Gadgets, Hack, Hard Disk, HOWTO, Misc, SD Card, Storage.